This post may contain affiliate links. See our affiliate disclaimer here.

 One of my first jobs back in the late 1990s was helping people get off of welfare and back into the workforce.
 One of the biggest trends in that population was (and still is) people undervaluing their skills and lacking confidence in what they have to offer.

 Everybody has something to offer and everyone has strengths in something.
 But if you’re making a transition, have been out of the workforce, or just starting to freelance, then you may lack confidence in certain areas.

 A great activity you can do is to complete one or more skills inventories.
 This allows you to see your own strengths objectively.

-I’ve been using skills and interests inventories as a corporate trainer and coach for a very long time, and I offer several valuable resources for this in my Remote Work 101: Work, Live and Travel Where You Want course.
+I’ve been using skills and interests inventories as a corporate trainer and coach for a very long time, and I offer several valuable resources for this in my Find Remote Work in 90 Days (or less) masterclass.

 Step #5 – Refresh your resume specifically for remote jobs.

 One of the major trends I see as it relates to remote work is that people don’t realize they need a remote work resume.

 If you haven’t updated your resume with your latest work experience, or if you haven’t updated it with the right keywords for remote roles, then you don’t have a remote work resume.
 This is one of the biggest reasons that your remote job search might not be working for you.